Glycopyrronium bromide: Side effects

 Dry mouth, urinary retention, headaches, vomiting, diarrhea, constipation, and blurry vision are possible side effects of the medication.

 Pharmacology

 Mechanism of action

 Glycopyrronium competitively blocks muscarinic receptors, thus inhibiting cholinergic transmission.

 Pharmacokinetics

-Glycopyrronium bromide affects the gastrointestinal tracts, liver and kidney but has a very limited effect on the brain and the central nervous system.
+Glycopyrronium bromide affects the gastrointestinal tract, liver and kidney but has a very limited effect on the brain and the central nervous system.
 In horse studies, after a single intravenous infusion, the observed tendencies of glycopyrronium followed a tri-exponential equation, by rapid disappearance from the blood followed by a prolonged terminal phase.
 Excretion was mainly in urine and in the form of an unchanged drug.
 Glycopyrronium has a relatively slow diffusion rate, and in a standard comparison to atropine, is more resistant to penetration through the blood-brain barrier and placenta.

 Research

 It has been studied in asthma.